 Super long 9-drawer IKEA dresser hack

 Add storage space to your room by installing a row of chests.
 Or two.
 Or three.
-Wrap them in plywood and no one would know that they started out life as two separate 6-drawer and 3-drawer chest in different colours.
+Wrap them in plywood, and no one would know that they started out life as two separate 6-drawer and 3-drawer chests in different colors.
 A lick of paint and stain can do wonders.
-Finish with copper pulls and voilà!
-Have fun organising all that extra storage space.
+Finish with copper pulls, and voilà!
+Have fun organizing all that extra storage space.
 See the IKEA MALM hack.

 Hide your laundry basket in a MALM

 Struggling to find a place for your laundry basket?
 Why not disguise it in your furniture?
-Takes a bit of hacking but you can tweak a MALM frame into a laundry basket.
-See tutorial for laundry basket in chest of drawers.
+It takes a bit of hacking, but you can tweak a MALM frame into a laundry basket.
+See the tutorial for the laundry basket in a chest of drawers.

 Spruce up with vinyl decals

-Got an old white MALM dresser that is looking a little yellowed and scratched up?
-Vinyl stickers or contact paper is the easiest way to give the blank canvas a quick but impactful makeover.
+Do you have an old white MALM dresser that is looking a little yellowed and scratched up?
+Vinyl stickers or contact paper are the easiest way to give the blank canvas a quick but impactful makeover.
 Pick a pattern (and there are so many to choose from to suit your home decor) that you like, peel and stick away.
 For continuous patterns, don’t forget to include the rung between drawer fronts when cutting your pieces.
 And be careful to ensure they match up.
-See the tutorial.
+See the vinyl-wrapped MALM dresser.

 A fantastic hack for small space living.
-It took a bit of creativity but Otis figured out how to add a pull out desk into the MALM dresser itself.
-This pull-out laptop table slots between the top two drawers which is the perfect height (approx 74cm) for a desk.
-Best thing, it does not compromise the structural integrity or any of the drawers and you can still use them as they are meant to.
+It took a bit of creativity, but Otis figured out how to add a pull-out desk into the MALM dresser itself.
+This pull-out laptop table slots between the top two drawers, which is the perfect height (approx 74cm) for a desk.
+The best thing is that it does not compromise the structural integrity or any of the drawers, and you can still use them as they are meant to.
 See the MALM dresser pull-out laptop desk.

 IKEA HEMNES dresser hacks

-The HEMNES range is one of the most beloved collection in IKEA.
-When getting the HEMNES chest of drawers, do note that it comes in two versions: one made from solid wood with a stain finish.
-And the other cheaper version made from particleboard.
+The HEMNES range is one of the most beloved collections in IKEA.
+When getting the HEMNES chest of drawers, do note that it comes in two versions: one made from solid wood with a stained finish.
+And the other cheaper version is made from particleboard.
 So do check the details before buying.

 Fluted dresser without the heavy lifting

-Love the fluted dresser trend but not keen on using power tools?
-Well, this one from Erika doesn’t need them (expect to drill the holes for the knobs).
-Very easy and looks fabulous too.
+Do you love the fluted dresser trend but are not keen on using power tools?
+Well, this one from Erika doesn’t need them (except to drill the holes for the knobs).
+It’s very easy and looks fabulous, too.
 See the fluted dresser tutorial.

-She recently made other one with the KNOPPANG dresser.
+She recently made another with the KNOPPANG dresser.
 What an upgrade!

-The advantage of solid wood is you can sand down the IKEA finish and restain it anyway you like it.
+The advantage of solid wood is you can sand down the IKEA finish and restain it in any way you like.
 With the combination of brass pulls, white drawer fronts and inky blue paint, the HEMNES looks decidedly “vintage”.
 Read more on the MCM HEMNES dresser hack.

 Nursery storage drawers in plywood and leather

 Marlene goes a different route for the HEMNES, choosing a simpler vibe for the nursery.
-Scoring a second hand HEMNES chest of 8 drawers, she reassembled the top row of drawers with plywood fronts and finished them with leather pulls.
-Read more.
+Scoring a second-hand HEMNES chest of 8 drawers, she reassembled the top row of drawers with plywood fronts and finished them with leather pulls.

 IKEA TARVA dresser hacks

-Her inspiration piece is a classy unit from West Elm, called Gemini.
-The distinctive feature of the Gemini unit are the routed circular overlays.
+Her inspiration piece is a classy unit from West Elm called Gemini.
+The distinctive feature of the Gemini unit is the routed circular overlays.
 They function as a design detail as well as drawer pulls.
 Here’s how you can hack a dupe.

 Did I mention the TARVA looked hefty?
-Not anymore with this trimmed, angled legs.
+Not anymore with these trimmed, angled legs.
 Stain it to highlight its new sexiness.
-See how it’s done.
+See how the trimmed TARVA legs are done.

 IKEA RAST dresser hacks

 The IKEA RAST chest is one of the most affordable dressers at IKEA.
-At $49.99, you can’t beat the price for a solid pine chest.
-Which is probably why it’s a hackers favourite.
+At $49.99, you can’t beat the price for a solid pine chest, which is probably why it’s a hacker favorite.
 However, IKEA seems to be discontinuing the RAST range, so get it before it’s gone.
 Browse our dedicated page for RAST hacks and get moving.